yigitm/css-linter/README.md

 # Live Version:

-Without installing locally, you can run the live version:
+Without installing it to your local machine, you can run the live version:

 [![Run on Repl.it](https://repl.it/badge/github/yigitm/css-linter)](https://repl.it/@YigitMersin/CSS-Linter#bin/main.rb)